4teapo/zed-luau/README.md

 ## Troubleshooting
 Syntax highlighting issues stem from problems in the syntax tree, which can be viewed with `debug: open syntax tree view`.
-Report syntax tree issues to the [4teapo/tree-sitter-luau](https://github.com/4teapo/tree-sitter-luau).
+Report syntax tree issues to [4teapo/tree-sitter-luau](https://github.com/4teapo/tree-sitter-luau).

 If zed-luau emitted an error, you will find it in `zed: open log`, and you can view the output of `luau-lsp` as well as communication between the extension and the language server with `zed: open language server logs`.